devphenom/widget-library-starter/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Using react-app-rewired to build the app for production to the `build` folder.\
+It creates a single javascript file which can then be embedded into your application.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
+The single javascript file `widget.js` contains the javascript file that will be loaded into your application.\
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`